3583Bytes/RestAV/README.md

 This is a .Net core Web Rest API that will accept a multipart/from-data Post request.

 This will run in a docker container that is defined in a docker-compose.yml which has a dependency on [ClamAV](https://hub.docker.com/r/mkodockx/docker-clamav/) container.
-Although there is a docker-compose file in the solution, it does not allow you to specify your own certificates.

 ## Running: